|Western Rat Snake - Scotophis obsoletus|

 Western rat snakes prefer heavily wooded habitats.
 They are one of the few Iowa snakes that are actually found in deep woodland areas.
 They may be found on the north and east sides of bluffs; while other snake species prefer the warmer side of the bluff.

 Western rat snakes are often called "blacksnakes" by most Iowans.
 Western rat snakes emerge from their rocky crevice retreats in April or early May.
 They hibernate with other rat snakes and/or with many other snakes species, most notably timber rattlesnakes, racers, and bullsnakes.
 Many western rat snakes move to the other side of the bluff during the summer, but individuals may be scattered along the entire bluff.
 They are diurnal even during hot weather, though they do move at night on occasion.
 I found one adult crossing the road in Allamakee County on 22 June around noon.
 The weather was hot, and I was suprised to see the snake!

 These snakes are difficult to find in their wooded habitat.
 In states farther west, they frequent more flat open meadows and grassland where they use cover, so one may flip tin, boards, and rocks and turn up many of these snakes.
 In Minnesota, western Wisconsin, and northeastern Iowa (at least), they do not use that cover nearly as much.
 Instead they climb trees up to 40 feet high and may spend days hiding in the hollows of trees.
 Because rat snakes spend most of their time in areas where other snake species are not, many herpers do not look in places that these snakes are found.

-Rat snakes breed in the spring and the female deposits about 15 eggs in rotting wood in late summer.
+Western rat snakes breed in the spring and the female deposits about 15 eggs in rotting wood in late summer.
 In the fall, the eggs hatch.
-Black rat snakes usually migrate back to their hibernation dens in October.
+Western rat snakes usually migrate back to their overwintering dens in October.

 |< Prev||Next >|